INDOOR SOCCER LEAGUE RULES

 EXPECTATIONS OF PLAYERS

 All players participating in our co-ed leagues are expected to play with respect and a “fun first” attitude.
-In all Grand River Soccer leagues, there is an emphasis on the players to know the rules and manage their own actions on the field.
+In all GRSC leagues, there is an emphasis on the players to know the rules and manage their own actions on the field.

 All players participating in our leagues are expected to play with respect for everyone at the field and with a “fun first” attitude.
-Soccer can be an intense and physical sport however, GRAND RIVER SOCCER leagues must be a fun, non-threatening environment.
+Soccer can be an intense and physical sport however, GRSC leagues must be a fun, non-threatening environment.

 All players are expected to know the rules and manage their actions on the field.